Bumblebee/Bumblebee/docs/index.rst

 Welcome to Bumblebee's documentation!
 =====================================

 New to Bumblebee?
-Check out the :docs:`getting-started` page first.
+Check out the :ref:`getting-started` page first.

 .. toctree::
    :hidden: